Skip to main content

 Ariens Classic 24

 It offers both a pull start and an electric start.
-It also comes with some useful safety measures, like a quick engine stop.
+It also comes with useful safety features, such as a quick engine stop.

 While heavy and large, this snow blower is still easy to assemble at home.
 Order it in advance of a winter storm warning and have it running in time to handle the snow.